 9/8/1841- (south of Chemeketa) Mr. Turner… has an Indian woman to keep house for him, and seems perfectly contented.

-9/13/1841- (south of Long Tom River) about dusk some Calipoya Indians paid us a visit; they proved to be acquaintances of the guide, and the meeting seemed to be one which afforded mutual pleasure to both parties.
+9/13/1841- (one days travel south of Long Tom River) about dusk some Calipoya Indians paid us a visit; they proved to be acquaintances of the guide, and the meeting seemed to be one which afforded mutual pleasure to both parties.
 He represents them as being a perfectly harmless people, and there was nothing in their appearance to indicate the contrary.
 They were clothed in deer-skins, with fox-skin caps, or cast-off clothing of the whites.
 Their arms were bows and arrows; the latter were pointed with bone, and they carried then in a quiver made of seal-skin.

 9/19/1841- (Umpqua Valley south of Fort Umpqua) During this day many friendly Indians were seen, who reported that the hostile tribes were preparing to dispute our passage.
 We passed one large party, composed of entirely of women, who were out gathering roots.
 They were all passe, and extremely ugly.